Masked Gradient-Based Causal Structure Learning: Further Experiment Details and Results

 \subsection{Hyperparameters}

-MaskedNN uses $4$-layer feed-forward NNs with $16$ Leaky ReLU units~\cite{Maas2013Rectifier} at each hidden layer as the model functions.
-The NN weights are initialized using the Xavier uniform initialization ~\cite{Glorot2010TrainingDNN} and each logit $U_{ij}$ in $\mathsf g_\tau(U)$ is initialized to $0$.
-We set a fixed temperature $\tau=0.2$ for Gumbel-Sigmoid.
-The hyperparameters related to the augmented Lagrangian method have been discussed in Sec.~\ref{sec:optimization}.
+MCSL-MLP uses $4$-layer MLPs with $16$ Leaky ReLU hidden units as the model functions, where the weights are initialized using the Xavier uniform initialization \citep{Glorot2010TrainingDNN}.
+Note that if the logit $U_{ji}$ in $\mathsf g_\tau(U)$ is small (e.g., $-2$ or $-3$), then the Gumbel-Sigmoid output is highly likely to be deactivated with a small temperature, thus increasing the difficulty of gradient-based optimization.
+We therefore initialize each logit $U_{ji}$ to $0$.
+For Gumbel-Sigmoid, we set a fixed temperature $\tau=0.2$ which is found to work well.
+Finally, the $\ell_1$ penalty weight is chosen as $2\times 10^{-3}$ to slightly control false discoveries, followed by a pruning step to further remove spurious edges.
+The hyperparameters related to the augmented Lagrangian method have been discussed in Appendix~\ref{sec:optimization_parameter_choice}.

-In practice, however, one could not perform hyperparameter tuning directly on the observed data as the true causal graph is not available.
-Similar to GraN-DAG, we conduct experiments on synthetic data models with known causal graphs to search for the hyperparameters, and then use these hyperparameters for all the experiments.
-In particular, we choose a causal additive data model (see Sec.~\ref{exp_cam}) and the CAM algorithm \cite{Buhlmann2014cam}, which is specifically designed for this type of data models, can serve as a good benchmark for our method.
+In practice, however, one could not perform hyperparameter tuning directly on the observed data as the ground truth is not available.
+Similar to GraN-DAG, we conduct experiments on synthetic data with known causal graphs to search for the hyperparameters, and then use these hyperparameters for all the experiments.
+In particular, we choose a causal additive data model and the CAM algorithm \citep{Buhlmann2014cam}, which is specifically designed for this type of data models, can serve as a good benchmark for our method.